How To Recognize and Treat Parasitic Infections

 1. Dietary Changes

-Parasites feed off of what you eat, which is why upgrading your diet could help solve your parasite problem.
-Certain diets that improve the microbiome may reduce the severity of parasitic infections.
+Parasites feed off of what you eat, which is a big part of why upgrading your diet could help solve your parasite problem.
+Certain diets that improve the microbiome may reduce the severity of parasitic infections and make them less likely to happen again.
 (4)

 Diets rich in fiber, antioxidants, prebiotics, and probiotics are beneficial in promoting gut health, balancing the microbiome, and potentially enhancing the body's natural defense mechanisms against parasites.
 Microbiome diversity is critical for a resilient immune system, which plays a key role in fighting parasitic infections.